Bebe's Boobs Destroy Society: Plot

 Eventually, the boys get into a fight and seem to permanently turn into cavemen.
-Meanwhile, Bebe, worried that boys might never take her seriously (as happened to her mother, a stereotypical dumb blonde), consults a plastic surgeon about breast reduction surgery; however, he rejects the proposition because he considers breast reduction "insane" (which is made apparent especially after giving contrasting personalities to two female colleagues: one with large breasts, and the other flat-chested).
-He then tells her that if she wants them bigger, "now might be the time to size up"; Bebe leaves his office in frustration and disgust.
-Similarly when Wendy asks for a breast implant he accepts her request, but only after she announces she has three thousand dollars in cash, despite her mother's protest that she is too young.
-Meanwhile, Stan draws pictures of breasts on the wall of his house referring to his work and breasts as "Ah-tah," an apparent reference to the film Quest for Fire, wherein prehistoric man refers to fire as "Atar."
-Stan's father, Randy, has a talk with him about his breast-obsession, going along with Stan's calling breasts "Ah-tahs", and describes all women have breasts: "And one day you'll meet a pair of boobs you want to marry."
+Meanwhile, Bebe worries that boys may never take her seriously (as happened to her mother, a stereotypical dumb blonde).
+She consults a plastic surgeon about breast reduction surgery, however, the doctor rejects her request because he considers breast reduction "insane" (which is made especially apparent when the doctor treats two female colleagues differently: One with large breasts and the other flat-chested).
+He then tells Bebe that if she wants bigger breasts "now might be the time to size up."
+Bebe leaves his office in frustration and disgust.
+By contrast, when Wendy asks for breast augmentation he accepts her request, despite her mother's protest that she is too young, after Wendy announces that she has three thousand dollars in cash.
+Meanwhile, Stan draws pictures of breasts on the wall of his house referring to his work and breasts as "Ah-tah", an apparent reference to the film Quest for Fire, wherein prehistoric man refers to fire as "Atar."
+Stan's father, Randy, has a talk with him about puberty and Stan's fixation with breasts: "And one day you'll meet a pair of boobs you want to marry."
 This eventually convinces Stan to snap out of his caveman-like trance.

 After this scene, Bebe is shown in bed, with her breasts glowing and speaking to each other, plotting to rule the world by taking over the boys' minds.
-Bebe awakens and screams, her mother quickly runs into the room to ask her what is happening, she explains what she heard and her mother calmly replies that it is only natural for a growing woman to have boobs that plot to take over boys minds.
+Bebe awakens and screams, her mother quickly runs into the room to ask her what is happening, she explains what she heard and her mother calmly replies that it is only natural for a growing woman to have boobs that plot to take over boys' minds.
 This is where Bebe snaps, claiming she does not want boobs that are going to try to rule the world, and begins to come up with a plan to fix this problem.

-The next time they are seen, at school, Bebe walks in wearing a box over her chest, which causes all the boys to suddenly break out of their trance; Stan shares his father's advice not to let breasts control their lives, and the boys all agree that it is for the best.
+The next time they are seen at school, Bebe walks in wearing a box over her chest, which causes all the boys to suddenly break out of their trance.
+Stan shares his father's advice not to let breasts control their lives, and the boys all agree not to fight over girls.
 Consequently, when Wendy shows up with her new breast implants, she is ridiculed rather than praised.
-Butters goes up and pokes them, saying that they are all "hard and oogy," to which Cartman replies "What a stupid bitch!"
+Butters pokes Wendy's implants, saying that they are all "hard and oogy," to which Cartman replies, "What a stupid bitch!"
 Wendy looks embarrassed.